lexpostma/Rickies/Details.md

 -   All dates on the website show relative time.
 So yesterday, today, and tomorrow, or the actual date.
 -   Standalone web app with support for the safe areas on your (iOS) devices.
 So you don’t get big black bars at top and bottom when you add it to your home screen.
 -   Full support for the system light and dark mode.
+-   The rubberbanding overscroll at both the top and bottom background colour matches the content of the page itself and feels more native when installed as a web app.

 ## Rickies overview